WeersmaLabIBD/SingleCell/Single_cell_seq_analysis.md

 Add consensus cell type names to metadata (see above)

-**DE analysis with genes >1% expressed in dataset, using MAST**
+**DE analysis using MAST**
+---

-set 'only.pos=F' to obtain both up- and downregulated genes
+with genes >1% expressed in dataset; set 'only.pos=F' to obtain both up- and downregulated genes
 ```
 seuratfile<-SetAllIdent(seuratfile, "eight_cell_types")
 allcells_DE_markers = FindAllMarkers(seuratfile, min.pct = 0.01, only.pos = T, test.use = "MAST")